pulumi/docs/content/docs/esc/environments/webhooks.md

 Pulumi Webhooks may be created through any of the following methods:

 1. Manually, in the Pulumi Cloud UI using the steps outlined in [Create an Organization Webhook in the Pulumi Cloud UI](#create-an-organization-webhook-in-the-pulumi-cloud-ui) or [Create an Environment Webhook in Pulumi Cloud in the Pulumi Cloud UI](#create-an-environment-webhook-in-the-pulumi-cloud-ui).
-1. Declaratively, as part of a [Pulumi IaC](/docs/iac) program as shown in [Create an Webhook as Part of a Pulumi IaC Program](#create-an-webhook-as-part-of-a-pulumi-iac-program)
+1. Declaratively, as part of a [Pulumi IaC](/docs/iac) program as shown in [Create an Webhook in a Pulumi IaC Program](#create-an-webhook-in-a-pulumi-iac-program)
 1. By invoking the [Pulumi Cloud REST API](/docs/pulumi-cloud/cloud-rest-api/#create-webhook) directly.

 #### Create an Organization Webhook in the Pulumi Cloud UI